Do you prefer a more guided approach to your questions? Please click here.

 Organizations are welcome to participate as much as they choose; there is no obligation to do so.

-REDCap administrators can post on the internal Community platform, attend the weekly virtual teleconferences and annual in-person meetings, and participate in any other activities or committees they choose.
+REDCap administrators can post on the internal Community platform, attend the weekly virtual webinars and annual in-person meetings, and participate in any other activities or committees they choose.
 But NONE of that is actually required.

 After receiving the license, an organization can certainly download the software and have no further contact with us or the consortium.
 That’s not ideal for a variety of reasons, but it’s totally fine and entirely permissible.